 Designed by Claus and Jeanette Thottrup, the yacht has the shape of a traditional schooner but all the amenities of a world-class modern yacht.
 From a free-standing walnut bathtub in the master bedroom to a hidden wine cellar beneath the stairs, Satori has been designed with uncompromised attention to detail.

 Satori accommodates as many as ten passengers in three double bedrooms, a spa suite with en-suite steam room that can convert to a queen-size bedroom, and a master suite that spans the width of the ship.
 Each bedroom offers ultimate comfort, with walnut panelling, orthopedic mattresses, sepia-tinted marble en-suite bathrooms and expansive views out over the ocean.
-Stone coloured linen gowns, Pierre Frey linen fabrics, smart storage, Sonos surround-sound and Apple entertainment systems in each room further add to the sense of ultimate on-board exclusivity.
+Stone-coloured linen dressing gowns, Pierre Frey linen fabrics, smart storage, Sonos surround-sound and Apple entertainment systems in each room further add to the sense of ultimate on-board exclusivity.

 While Satori’s clever layout might be modern, the yacht’s aesthetic is undeniably vintage.
 The silverware is from the Italian navy, circa 1920, and the dining chairs on-deck are the same ones found at Harry’s Bar in Venice.
 Custom-made Pieter Adam lights are complemented by large-scale black-and-white photos from Greek photographers of the 1920s and ’30s — reproduced from the National Archives in Athens — and spread throughout the ship, capturing fishermen and sponge divers.